HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_migrate_data_from_es7_to_opensearch.md

         Where:

-        -   `$\{REPONAME\}` is the name of the snapshot repository, which will be used to register and manage the OpenSearch snapshot.
+        -   `${REPONAME}` is the name of the snapshot repository, which will be used to register and manage the OpenSearch snapshot.
 The first time that you perform these steps, you must give the repository an appropriate name, for example, connectionsbackup.
         -   `${BACKUPPATH}` is the mount path of the shared OpenSearch backup path.
 By default, this path is /backup.
         Disconnect from the pod \(press Ctrl+D, or type `exit` and press Enter\).